Excerion/superlocate-old/README.md

 ### Some notes
  - everything is case-insensitive;
  - the order of your arguments doesn't matter.
 You can now think in terms of tags, not hierarchies!
+ - The OS X version uses find because its locate doesn't take regex.
+It searches all files and folders in the working directory recursively.

 ### To-do
  - Automatically rearrange the arguments from bigger strings to fewer, in order to reduce search time. locate a | grep verylongstring takes longer than locate verylongstring | grep a, for example;